Visual-Illusions/viutils/README.md

 # VIUtils #
 #### Visual Illusions Java Utilities Library ####

+## About ##
+VIUtils is designed to use Java 7 or higher and contains a many Utility functions and methods for use in Java Programs.

+**DateUtils** provides methods for converting timestamps into formated Strings

+**FileUtils** provides methods for removing a line from a File

+**IPAddressUtils** provides methods for checking and converting IP Address

+**LocaleHelper** provides a helpful message translation system

+**PropertiesFile** provides methods for setting up a Properties File including adding/removing comments and keys/values

+**StringUtils** provides methods for String manipulations including joining String arrays, converting numbers to Strings or Strings to numbers, and padding a String

+**SystemUtils** provides fields for quick referencing System properties

+**TaskManager** provides a Thread Pool and methods for managing Tasks either delayed or meant to be continuous

 ## JavaDocs ##
 Offical JavaDocs can be found @ http://docs.visualillusionsent.net/VIUtils/